Keep up to date on progress by subscribing to our newsletter. Send us a message and we'll sign you up. (You'll receive at most one email per month)

-Our project is not yet over.
-It will likely span many years and require continued community support and presence to make sure our sidewalk remains a priority in the City Budget.
+After many years of work and community support, our project is about to be realized!
 We will remain an active group until the ribbon cutting of our new Newport Way Sidewalk that will link our communities together safely for generations to come.
-Please join our group and support our priority of Newport Way sidewalks - for a safer community.

 If you'd like to receive occasional e-mail updates on this project, drop a note to email@example.com and we'll add you to the list.
 Otherwise, check back here periodically for the latest.